ZepengW/GMC-Enhance/README.md

 # GMC-Enhance

-Global Media Control (GMC)-Enhanced is a browser extension designed to enhance the functionality of the Global Media Control feature in modern browsers.
+Global Media Control (GMC)-Enhanced is a chrome extension designed to enhance the functionality of the Global Media Control feature in chrome.
 It provides a unified interface and additional features for managing media playback across multiple tabs and windows, making media control more intuitive and efficient.

 ![Logo](docs\imgs\banner.png)